d2l-ai/d2l-en/chapter_recurrent-neural-networks/language-model.md

 where $n(x)$ and $n(x, x')$ are the number of occurrences of singletons and consecutive word pairs, respectively.
+Unfortunately,
-Unfortunately, estimating the
+estimating the
 probability of a word pair is somewhat more difficult, since the occurrences of "deep learning" are a lot less frequent.
 In particular, for some unusual word combinations it may be tricky to find enough occurrences to get accurate estimates.
-Things take a turn for the worse for three-word combinations and beyond.
+As suggested by the empirical results in :numref:`subsec_natural-lang-stat`, things take a turn for the worse for three-word combinations and beyond.
 There will be many plausible three-word combinations that we likely will not see in our dataset.
 Unless we provide some solution to assign such word combinations nonzero count, we will not be able to use them in a language model.
 If the dataset is small or if the words are very rare, we might not find even a single one of them.

+### Laplace Smoothing

 A common strategy is to perform some form of *Laplace smoothing*.
 The solution is to